Greg Morris

 Francis Gregory Alan Morris (September 27, 1933 – August 27, 1996) was an American actor.
-He was best known for portraying Barney Collier on Mission: Impossible and Lt.
-David Nelson on Vega$.
+He was best known for portraying Barney Collier on the television series Mission: Impossible and Lieutenant David Nelson on Vega$.

 Early life and career

 Born in Cleveland, Ohio, to jazz trumpeter Francis Williams, Morris served in the United States Army during the Korean War.
 While in college at Iowa on the G.I.
 Bill, Morris was active in college theater and hosted the late afternoon Jazz radio show, "Tea-Time", on the University of Iowa station, WSUI.
 He co-produced concerts at the university with a student friend.

-Morris began his television acting career in the 1960s, making guest appearances on numerous TV shows such as Alfred Hitchcock Hour, The Twilight Zone, Branded and Ben Casey.
+Morris began his television acting career in the 1960s, making guest appearances on numerous TV shows such as The Alfred Hitchcock Hour, The Twilight Zone ("The 7th Is Made Up of Phantoms" from 1963), Branded, and Ben Casey.
 In 1966, Morris was cast in his most recognizable role as the team electronics expert Barney Collier in the TV series Mission: Impossible.
-Morris and Bob Johnson were the only actors to remain with Mission Impossible throughout its entire run.
+Morris acquired a reputation as a practical joker, often playing pranks on the rest of the Mission: Impossible cast and crew.
+Morris and Bob Johnson were the only actors to remain with Mission: Impossible throughout its entire run.

-After Iowa, Greg's first professional stage role was in The Death of Bessie Smith.
-One of his earliest television roles was a cameo appearance on The Dick Van Dyke Show in the episode "That's My Boy?", where Rob becomes convinced that they have taken home the wrong baby from the hospital.
-The revelation of Morris' character as the other child's father prompted a record setting bout of laughter from the studio audience.
+After Iowa, his first professional stage role was in The Death of Bessie Smith.
+One of his earliest television roles was a cameo appearance on The Dick Van Dyke Show in the 1963 episode "That's My Boy?" in which Rob Petrie becomes convinced they have taken home the wrong baby from the hospital.
+The revelation of Morris's character as the other child's father prompted a record setting bout of laughter from the studio audience.
+He returned to the show in 1965 playing Frank "Sticks" Mandalay, a drummer, an army buddy of Rob.
 He also appeared in the 1963–64 season of ABC's drama about college life, Channing, starring Jason Evers and Henry Jones.